andjnewman/DDM/framework/principles/principle4.md

 layout: default
 title:  4.
 Understand and maintain the quality of your data
 subtitle: |
-  It is important to understand the quality of data and to understand if investment is required to meet the needs of users.
+  It is important to understand the quality of data and whether it meets the needs of users.
 type: guide
 categories: [principles]
 roles: [Everyone]